 About the Series

 Launched in 2008 by Tightrope Books, the Best Canadian Poetry Series features fifty Canadian poets annually, drawn from Canadian literary journals magazines, both print and on-line.
 Each year, a distinguished guest editor (2008, Stephanie Bolster; 2009, A.F.
 Moritz; 2010, Lorna Crozier; 2011, Priscila Uppal; 2012, Carmine Starnino; 2013, Sue Goyette; 2014, Sonnet L’Abbé; Jacob McArthur Mooney, 2015, Helen Humphreys, 2016) selects the poems based on their intellectual, artistic, or inventive merit.
 The editorial taste changes with each new volume.
-A special “best of the best” tenth anniversary edition is being released in the fall of 2017.
+The special Best of the Best Canadian Poetry: Tenth Anniversary Edition celebrates ten stellar years of the series.

 The series thrives under the stewardship of acclaimed series editor Molly Peacock and assistant series editor Anita Lahey and ushers readers into the heart of the diverse Canadian poetry scene.
 The anthology is a must-read for anyone with a stake or interest in contemporary Canadian literature.